 It’s time to review one of the most affordable full-frame cameras on the market, the Canon 6D.
 The full frame market was always considered the one to be made mostly for professionals and individuals with a lot of money on their hands.
 While the Canon 6D is still a somewhat pricey piece of equipment for a lot of people it is still a lot cheaper than many other full frame cameras.
 It is certainly a step in the right direction to finally bring the full frame to the masses.
 While they still offer the best image quality you can get without going all out and invest big bucks in a medium format camera they are still downright too expensive just for the increase in image quality.
-Let’s see if the Canon 6D is affordable enough to be a reasonable purchase or of Canon stripped it off too much functionality to be able to sell it at that price and still profit.
-Is this camera really a dream come true for many of photographers who were never able to make a switch to full frame but still wanted to do so?
+Let’s see if the Canon 6D is affordable enough to be a reasonable purchase or if Canon stripped it off too much functionality to be able to sell it at that price and still profit.
+Is this camera really a dream come true for many of photographers who were never able to make a switch to full frame but still wanted to do so or could this be one of Canon’s best camera ever?

 Body-wise, the 6D isn’t too big for a full frame DSLR, which is a breath of fresh air in a world full of smaller and more manageable mirrorless cameras.
-It’s just a little bigger and heavier than the Canon 70D, so it will be quite comfortable to use for many people.
+It’s just a little bigger and heavier than the Canon 70D but a lot heavier than Canon 77D yet still comfortable to use for many people.
 It’s not as rugged as for example the Canon 5D Mark IV or the 7D Mark II, but it still feels like it’s made out of quality materials.
 Its body is made out of a combination of magnesium alloy and polycarbonate; it’s still a good combination for a durable camera in our eyes.
 Its body is also weather sealed, meaning dust and some water shouldn’t be too much of a problem for the 6D.
 The grip is also deep enough and well-balanced, meaning the 6D is a camera that’s nice to hold in the hand and shoot with.
 Now, let’s talk manual controls.
 This is the area where the 6D really excels.

 Looking from the top of the camera, you will find the usual arrangement of a professional Canon camera, the main mode dial on the left and the information LCD and 5 buttons on top of it on the right.
 Those buttons are used to adjust the AF, Drive, ISO, Exposure metering and to turn the LCD backlight on and off.
 More action can be found on the back of the camera and on its right side.
 First, there’s the main control wheel with the Set button in its center.
 Above it lies the familiar Q button which serves as an access to the Q Menu which is a collection of many different settings and options that can be accessed just by the tap of that button.
 Lastly, it’s worth to mention the video recording Start/Stop button that also serves as a switch between live view and viewfinder shooting, Zoom in/Zoom out buttons that can be used to increase your magnification while you’re focusing manually and above them is the main dial for changing various exposure parameters like shutter speed or aperture.
 So, the 6D certainly isn’t lacking in the manual controls department.